Picture shows patient undergoing electronic clinical outcome assessment, translations are essential for eCOA

 The same is true of processes, which need to be set up to ensure your eCOA text is efficiently transferred between a client’s source file and the translation company’s software.
 Throughout the whole process, the need for quality assurance is critical.

-eCOA translations
+Why eCOA translations are essential

-Where you need content translated for a legacy COA, or need to translate an eCOA from scratch, we’d be delighted to help you.
+Whether you need content translated for a legacy COA or need to translate an eCOA from scratch, call us or drop us a line.